andrewaarestad/andrewaarestad/README.md

 👋 Hi, I’m @andrewaarestad

-I like to write code for my many interests, I am fluent in node.js and C and can hack around in most of the rest.
+I like to write code for my many interests, from poking around the blockchain to analyzing GPS.
+I mostly write node.js and C but can hack around in the rest.

 I’m currently learning Solidity